 Jewish Historical Society of Michigan shares and celebrates the experiences and contributions of the Jewish people, communities, and institutions of Michigan.
 We are uniquely able to present and bring to life the contributions and legacies of the Jews of Michigan by presenting educational programs, tours and events; and by producing quality publications and materials that preserve and celebrate the stories of Michigan’s settlers and citizens along with the legacies of today’s innovators and urban pioneers.

+Looking for a great activity for your family reunion or tour group?
 JHSM’s award-winning Settlers to Citizens Bus Tours of Historic Jewish Michigan give life to Michigan’s rich Jewish history and showcase the accomplishments of Michigan’s Jewish citizens.
-Our tours, led by a team of volunteer docents, include visits to former synagogues, and explorations of sites of historic interest, both old and new.
+Tailored to your group's interests and timetable, our tours offer visits to former synagogues and explorations of sites of historic interest, both old and new.
 Our tours are designed to entertain, educate and inform, and to allow participants to feel a sense of pride in our Jewish culture and heritage.

-We are especially proud that presentations held at senior residences or day programs will be provided to that organization at no charge.
-A stipend will be charged for other groups.
+Presentations held at senior residences or day programs are provided at no charge.
+A modest stipend is charged for other groups.

 To Request Or Schedule A JHSM Speakers' Bureau Presentation

 JHSM maintains an active year-round calendar of activities that support the organization’s mission.
 JHSM presents and sponsors, often in collaboration with other organizations, author chats, lectures and events that relate to the preservation and celebration of Michigan’s Jewish heritage and history.
 Our events are crafted to be both educational and entertaining and appeal to a broad range of participants.